raisammer/Traffic_Signal_Detection/README.md

 # Traffic_Signal_Detection
-//** Prashant rai_project is tthe code file and remaining are the test images **//
+//** Prashant rai_project is tthe code file and remaining are the test images **// By changing the image path you can check for each image and you can check other iamges of your files too

 TrafficLight_Detector  which can be install in the vehicle